MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 A variety of reports are available in Microsoft 365 to help you monitor site usage, document sharing, governance compliance, and a host of other events.

-For info about how to view reports on SharePoint site usage, see [Microsoft 365 Reports in the Admin Center - SharePoint site usage](/office365/admin/activity-reports/sharepoint-site-usage).
+For info about how to view reports on SharePoint site usage, see [Microsoft 365 Reports in the Admin Center - SharePoint site usage](/microsoft-365/admin/activity-reports/sharepoint-site-usage-ww).

-For info about how to view data loss prevention reports, see [View the reports for data loss prevention](/office365/securitycompliance/view-the-dlp-reports).
+For info about how to view data loss prevention reports, see [View the reports for data loss prevention](/microsoft-365/compliance/view-the-dlp-reports).

 For info about how to view Cloud App Security reports, see [Generate data management reports](/cloud-app-security/built-in-reports).

 ### Manage threats

-You can use ATP Safe Attachments (part of [Microsoft 365 Advanced Threat Protection](/office365/securitycompliance/office-365-atp)) to protect against users uploading malicious files to OneDrive, SharePoint, or Teams.
+You can use Safe Attachments for SharePoint, OneDrive, and Microsoft Teams in Microsoft Defender for Office 365 to protect against users uploading malicious files to OneDrive, SharePoint, or Teams.

-When ATP discovers a malicious file, that file is locked so that users cannot open, move, or copy the file.
+When Safe Attachments for SharePoint, OneDrive, and Microsoft Teams discovers a malicious file, that file is locked so that users cannot open, move, or copy the file.

 The locked file is included in a list of quarantined items that you can monitor.
 You can then delete or release the file as appropriate.

-For detailed info, see [Microsoft 365 ATP for SharePoint, OneDrive, and Microsoft Teams](/office365/securitycompliance/atp-for-spo-odb-and-teams).
+For detailed info, see [Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](/microsoft-365/security/office-365-security/mdo-for-spo-odb-and-teams).

 ## Migrate files from on-premises